bartwc/website2/src/foo/fizz.md

 ### Collection of Residence Permit

-**1 Golden Word of Advice** - Reach there as early as possible and ignore the appointment time as all universities in Netherlands were queuing in the open at Utrecht to collect their Residence Permit from IND.
+**1 Golden Word of Advice** - Reach there as early as possible and ignore the mass appointment time as all universities in Netherlands were queuing in the open at Utrecht in 2023 to collect their Residence Permit from IND.
 The queue was insane.
 You have been warned.

 ### Bank Account